poems4u/poems4u/content/poems/posts/Blytheroad.md

 How dare you come here, you perverted freak, <br>
 Who seeks all our knowledge to turn into jizz? <br>
 They've shown your type before, that which is <br>
-One who thinks all power but really is meek.
+One who says all power but inward is meek.

 Harken, last Trinity man; are you aware <br>
-That this 20th century will never learn your name, <br>
+That this 20th century will never learn your name <br>
 Unless you bear it your prolapsed anus in shame? <br>
-Away to oblivion! (they won't have you but there) <br>
+Away to oblivion (they won't have you but there) <br>
-And out from our house!. . . unless you're prepared <br>
+And out from our house!... unless you're prepared <br>
-To be pushed . . .
-No, shoved . . .
+To be pushed, No, shoved...
 No. *Kicked* down the stairs!

-Crowley:
+Crowley: <br>
 And you: gross old man, <br>
 Who the decrepit 19th century puppets with its hand <br>
 Up your bum!
 What can tell you me? <br>
 For I see the future, and you'll always be <br>
 The mere footfall on the path to me. <br>

 You'll be posted on twitter, in vile pretense, <br>
-And your stupid moon thing will be blank fired thus missed. <br>
+And your stupid moon thing will be blank fired, thus missed. <br>
 A vision, you say?
-Of naught but the past. <br>
+Of naught but the past, <br>
-For in the future all put dicks up the ass! <br>
+For in future all will take dicks up the ass! <br>
 You see your low birth and reject such glamor; <br>
 Please, allow me to bring down the hammer <br>
 To bang through your mind that which will come: <br>
-"Do what thou wilt" shall be the beat of the drum
+"Do what thou wilt" is the beat of the drum

 Thus, you: gross old man <br>
 The powers conspired to leave out from the plan. <br>
 You will rest on the laurels of a transient state; <br>
 You, who will die, too full to await <br>
-The entrée following your tiny Easter plate.  <br>
+The entrée following your meager Easter plate.  <br>

 "An Irish protestant!"
 They'll cry, "How queer! <br>
 We've never seen anything like that around here!" <br>
 Meanwhile, they'll live in a world made by us; <br>